Tapinophobia – The Fear of Being Contagious

 Wrapping Up

-Tapinophobia can seem hard to get rid of.
+Tapinophobia can seem hard to manage.
 But with patience and effort, one can beat it.
-Soon, you can go out without fear of making other people sick.
+Soon, you can go out without fear of making others sick.